 Before I read this book, I had heard about it for years.
 It is a story involving a country that is watching its people 24/7.
-The people are manipulated to believe whatever the government says even though facts previously said otherwise.
-Free thinking is a thing of the past for most people except for Winston, the main character.
-I don’t want to give away any more of the plot so make sure you guys read it for yourselves.
+The people are manipulated to believe whatever the government says despite facts previously said otherwise.
+For most people, free thinking is a thing of the past, except for Winston, the main character.
+I don’t want to give away any more of the plot, so make sure you read it for yourselves.

 A fusion of Napoleon Hill’s famous Think and Grow Rich, Dennis Kimbro’s book offers a unique perspective on the concepts introduced in that seminal book and a practicable way to achieve those ends.
 Dennis Kimbro combines his vast experience in business with Napoleon Hill’s blueprint to give African Americans and others a unique blueprint for success in a highly competitive market.

 The book is also filled with insights from Kimbro’s career.
 Drawing upon case studies of business success in the black community, Kimbro uses stories such as Spike Lee’s and Oprah’s to inspire the next generation of African American leaders.
-Written as an inspirational work, Kimbro’s central thesis is that your dreams are achievable if they are grounded in a pragmatic reality as well as being clearly defined and spiritually relevant.
+Written as an inspirational work, Kimbro’s central thesis is that your dreams are achievable if grounded in pragmatic reality, clearly defined, and spiritually relevant.
 Beyond simply achieving your dreams and financial goals, Kimbro’s message encourages readers to approach life from a new and vibrant perspective.

-Approaching the world with a mindset of abundance and an attitude of graciousness not only helps smooth the way towards one’s goals but also it creates a general spirit of deliberate action and conscientious living.
+Approaching the world with a mindset of abundance and an attitude of graciousness helps smooth the way toward one’s goals.
+It creates a general spirit of deliberate action and conscientious living.
 Perhaps the foundational concept introduced here is that Kimbro urges readers to believe in themselves and to be their biggest cheerleaders on the path of life.
-You have to believe that you matter, that your goals are worthwhile, and that you can achieve them through persistence and faith to succeed in multiple avenues in life.
+You have to think that you matter, that your goals are worthwhile, and that you can achieve them through persistence and faith to succeed in multiple avenues in life.

 The Entrepreneur Mind is a solid read.
-The book is divided into 7 different chapters: Strategy, Education, People, Finance, Marketing & Sales, Leadership, and Motivation.
-Some of my favorite beliefs in this book are; to make your dreams come true, push beyond your fear, and manage your debt well.
+The book is divided into seven chapters: Strategy, Education, People, Finance, Marketing & Sales, Leadership, and Motivation.
+My favorite beliefs in this book are; to make your dreams come true, push beyond your fear, and manage your debt well.

-This is a very interesting book that I think most people should read.
+This is a fascinating book that most people should read.
 This book is broken down into several parts.
 Each part has multiple principles that are discussed in detail.
 If you want to network better, this is a must-read.

 There is an art and science to selling things online, and DotCom Secrets will teach you the tricks of the trade.

 Gary Vaynerchuk is many things, but humility often takes a back seat when you read about him.
-A proclaimed business and marketing genius, Ask Gary Vee promises to grant readers insights into everything from business to life itself.
+A proclaimed business and marketing genius, Ask Gary Vee promises to grant readers insights into everything from business to life.

 Using his established method for planning and executing ideas, Ask Gary Vee gives readers actionable advice that can be put to work immediately.
 Whether it is the decision process or the decisive act itself, Ask Gary Vee offers a unique perspective on the impact of our choices and how planning and thoughtful strategy can transform our lives.

 I’ve read this book twice.
-If you’ve followed my website, you know that I have been focusing on eliminating my debt.
+If you’ve followed my website, you know I have focused on eliminating my debt.
 One of the ways that I’ve been making extra money is with affiliate marketing.
-I am not a guru but make a little bit each month.
+I am not a guru, but I make a little bit each month.
 This book is the truth.
 It is 15 chapters full of tips, from deciding which products to sell to creating and promoting your site.
-This should be the 1st book anybody who is contemplating getting into affiliate marketing should read.
+This should be the 1st book anybody contemplating affiliate marketing should read.

 The Alchemist is a novel that follows a young man on his journey to Egypt.
-The young man, whose name is Santiago, goes through numerous trials to get to Egypt.
+The young man, Santiago, goes through numerous trials to get to Egypt.
 He learns a lot about life and himself during his travels.